Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 To resolve the described problem, we've investigated a [possibility to provide some aggregation calculations using the back-end, provided by the Firebase using the Cloud Functions](https://github.com/platform-platform/monorepo/blob/master/metrics/firebase/docs/analysis/02_firebase_metrics_aggregation.md).

-With that we do not need to calculate a builds count every time we load the dashboard.
-Instead, we should have that count in a separate collection and can just read that value without additional processing on the client.
+With that we do not need to calculate a builds count every time we load the dashboard, instead, we should have that count in a separate collection.

+The same logic we can apply to other metrics such as failed or success builds count.

 ## References